-Enterprise Need User Impact Potential adverse security impact Options and notes [#] I want to disable malicious websites from asking for read access to access to serial ports, even if it stops legitimate websites from accessing it.
-Medium • None DefaultSerialGuardSetting can be used to control use of the File System API for reading.
+Enterprise need User impact Potential adverse security impact Options and notes #I want to disable malicious websites from asking for read access to access to serial ports, even if it stops legitimate websites from accessing it.
+Medium None DefaultSerialGuardSetting can be used to control use of the File System API for reading.
 Setting the policy to 3 lets websites ask for read access to files and directories in the host operating system's file system via the File System API.
 Setting the policy to 2 denies access.
-Leaving it unset lets websites ask for access, but users can change this setting. [#] I want to disable malicious websites from asking for read access to files and directories in the host operating system's file system via the File System API, even if it stops legitimate websites from accessing it.
-Medium • None DefaultFileSystemReadGuardSetting can be used to control use of the File System API for reading.
+Leaving it unset lets websites ask for access, but users can change this setting. #I want to disable malicious websites from asking for read access to files and directories in the host operating system's file system via the File System API, even if it stops legitimate websites from accessing it.
+Medium None DefaultFileSystemReadGuardSetting can be used to control use of the File System API for reading.
 Setting the policy to 3 lets websites ask for read access to files and directories in the host operating system's file system via the File System API.
 Setting the policy to 2 denies access.
-Leaving it unset lets websites ask for access, but users can change this setting [#] I want to disable malicious websites from asking for access and use sensors such as motion and light, even if it stops legitimate websites from accessing it.3 Medium • None DefaultSensorsSetting can be used to control use of the default sensors setting.
+Leaving it unset lets websites ask for access, but users can change this setting. #I want to disable malicious websites from asking for access and use sensors such as motion and light, even if it stops legitimate websites from accessing it.
+Medium None DefaultSensorsSetting can be used to control use of the default sensors setting.
 Setting the policy to 1 lets websites access and use sensors such as motion and light.
 Setting the policy to 2 denies access to sensors.
-Leaving it unset means AllowSensors applies, but users can change this setting.
-I want to disable malicious website access to USB or Bluetooth devices even if it also stops legitimate websites accessing it.
-Medium • Medium DefaultWebUsbGuardSetting DefaultWebBluetoothGuardSetting It's possible that some websites may require legitimate USB or Bluetooth access to hardware tokens for multi-factor authentication.
+Leaving it unset means AllowSensors applies, but users can change this setting. l want to disable malicious website access to USB or Bluetooth devices even if it also stops legitimate websites accessing it.
+Medium Medium DefaultWebUsbGuardSetting DefaultWebBluetoothGuardSetting It's possible that some websites may require legitimate USB or Bluetooth access to hardware tokens for multi-factor authentication.
 By disabling USB or Bluetooth, you may negatively impact security for such websites.
+I want to disable malicious website access to location information even if it also stops legitimate websites accessing location.
+High Low Disable location access using: DefaultGeolocationSetting This is regarded as very disruptive to user experience.
+It's conceivable that certain websites could also rely on location evidence to aid security, so this could have negative security implications. l want to prevent third-party sites tracking our users around the web.
+High Low Some enterprises disable third-party cookies using BlockThirdPartyCookies.
+This can break some websites, which may include certain authentication web services, so there is a chance that this could negatively affect security.

-[#] Indicates a new field since Chrome 75
+Indicates a new field since Chrome 75